Franciel96/GameFlix/README.md

 # GameFlix
-A study of Netflix's layout, but reimagined foranother purpose
+A study of Netflix's layout, but reimagined for a different purpose.